Interview with Lucie Blechova, Machine Learning Engineer Lead

 Lucie joined Kiwi.com in June 2022 as a Machine Learning Engineer and before that she lived in the Netherlands and worked for a commodity trading company.
+This year she has been promoted to lead the team of Machine Engineers.
 When she was studying, there wasn’t an option to study Data Science and she always liked thinking about how to reduce the manual work.
-“That’s basically what ML Engineering is”, says Lucie.
+“That’s basically what ML Engineering is”, says Lucie

 Lucie is a confident, self-aware, and inspiring person who loves her work and is motivated by everyday work challenges.
 Read on to hear her thoughts about women in Kiwi.com Engineering, women in Engineering in general, the pay gap in the industry, and more.

 Hi Lucie.
 Can you tell us more about yourself?

 I studied Economics, and I started working as a Data Analyst and then transferred to Data Science because that was a much better fit for me.
 After that, I have slowly been shifting to Machine Learning Engineering for a couple of years and that’s where I am now.
 I worked in Prague for six years, and then I moved to the Netherlands.
 I didn’t enjoy it much there so I started my search for jobs in order to move back to Prague.